kaibr/public/seminar-advice.md

 ## Separate your own thoughts from other people's thoughts

 You're talking about a programming language.
 A book says the language is well-suited to implement compilers.
-If you now tell us that the language is well-suited to implement compilers, then that is absolutely inacceptable.
+If you now tell us that the language is well-suited to implement compilers, then that is inacceptable.
 Don't.
 What would be acceptable is if you told us that *the book says that* the language is well-suited for writing compilers.
 What would of course be even better is if you implemented a little compiler in that language, formed your own understanding of whether the language is suited or not and then told us what you learned.